Quick answer

 Individual Artist Licensing

-Every tattoo artist working in Kansas needs their own body art practitioner license.
-You can’t just operate under the shop’s permit.
-Each artist must independently show proof of BBP training, CPR/First Aid certification, and in many counties, a minimum number of training hours or an apprenticeship record.
+Every tattoo artist working in Kansas needs their own KBOC body art practitioner license.
+You can’t just operate under the shop’s license.
+Each artist must independently show proof of BBP training, CPR/First Aid certification, and the training hours or apprenticeship record KBOC requires.

 Studio (Establishment) Licensing

-The studio itself needs a separate establishment permit.
+The studio itself needs a separate KBOC establishment license.
 This covers the physical space and its compliance with health and safety codes.
 Your shop must have designated workstations with non-porous surfaces, a separate sterilization area, proper ventilation, handwashing sinks with hot and cold water, and adequate lighting.

-Before you get your permit, a health inspector will visit your location.
+Before you get your license, an inspector will visit your location.
 They’re checking for proper waste disposal (sharps containers, biohazard bags), clean supply storage, and overall sanitation.
 Fail the inspection, and you’ll need to correct violations before reapplying.

 Continuing Education

-Kansas doesn’t mandate a statewide continuing education requirement for tattoo artists as of 2026.
-But several counties require updated BBP training at each renewal cycle.
+Kansas doesn’t mandate a continuing education requirement for tattoo artists as of 2026.
+But KBOC may require updated BBP training at each renewal cycle.
 Keep your certifications current regardless.
 It protects you legally and professionally.

 Kansas-Specific Regulations and Laws

-Kansas statute K.S.A.
-65-1940 is the primary law governing body art in the state.
-It sets the legal baseline.
-Local health codes then add layers of specificity.
+The Kansas Body Art Act, administered by KBOC, is the primary framework governing body art in the state.
+It sets the legal baseline for licensing, sanitation, and consent.

 Every client must sign a written consent form before any tattoo procedure.
-That form needs to include the client’s name, date of birth, a description of the tattoo, the location on the body, and a statement acknowledging the risks of infection, allergic reaction, and scarring.
+If you’re unsure what a tattoo consent form must include to hold up legally, that guide covers the required fields and common gaps.
+The form needs to include the client’s name, date of birth, a description of the tattoo, the location on the body, and a statement acknowledging the risks of infection, allergic reaction, and scarring.
 You’re also required to provide aftercare instructions in writing.

 This is where going digital makes a real difference.
 Tools like Apprentice let you handle consent forms, aftercare delivery, and client records electronically.
 Everything gets stored with timestamps and signatures, which gives you a solid paper trail if anything goes sideways.